Cave Tubing & Mayan Sites

 Lamanai Maya Mask

 Explore the ancient hidden ruins of Lamanai.
 Departing Caye Caulker on the 7:00am water taxi and reaching Belize Marine Terminal at 8am.
 Our guide meets us and brings us to Tower hill bridge, where we will start our journey down river to Lamanai, passing dense jungle vegetation and a Mennonite community.
 Located in the east-central part of the Orange Walk District.
 Focal points are a well-preserved mask of a Maya ruler emerging from a crocodile headdress.
 El Castillo rising 108 feet, is one of the largest pre-classic structures in the Maya area.
 This site was continuously occupied from 1500BC – AD1675.
 A variety of birds, crocodiles, howler and spider monkeys will greet you.
 Your guide is fully knowledgeable of the Flora, Fauna and Mayan History.
 A two hour guided walking tour of Lamanai visiting 4 main temples.
 Your guide also points out medicinal plants of the jungle.
 A delicious home cooked Belizean meal and local souvenir stands to enjoy.
 See ancient artifacts in the Lamanai Museum on site, entrance included.
-We journey back through the mazes of river to Tower Hill Bridge, where our guide is waiting to bring us back to the marine terminal or our hotel in Belize City, reaching approximately 430pm returning on the water taxi back to Caye Caulker.
+We journey back through the mazes of river to Tower Hill Bridge, where our guide is waiting to bring us back to the marine terminal or our hotel in Belize City, reaching approximately 430pm – 5pm.
+Last boat to Caye Caulker and San Pedro is 5:30pm

 IMPORTANT INFORMATION FOR TOURS